Satyalla42/ENIAC-Expansion_to_Brazil/README.md

 # ENIAC_Expansion_to_Brazil_Magist

+##ENIAC Expansion to Brazil - Magist Partnership
-This is a group project from the Data Science Bootcamp in WBS.
+Group Project from the Data Science Bootcamp at WBS

-We analyzed a relational database from a partner Magist, which is selling a variety of products in Brazil.
-We (ENIAC) are considering expanding to Brazil to sell our high-end tech products.
+We analyzed a relational database from our partner, Magist, a company selling a variety of products in Brazil.
+Our team (ENIAC) is exploring the potential for expanding into Brazil to introduce our high-end tech products.

-The main points for us to analyze, where wether Brazil is the right market for our high-end techn products, how fast are deliveries and can the customer service keep up with our usual standard?
+Key points of our analysis included:

+Market Viability: Assessing whether Brazil is a suitable market for our high-end tech products.
+Delivery Efficiency: Evaluating the speed and reliability of product deliveries.
+Customer Service Capability: Determining if customer support can maintain our usual high standards.
+Tools Used: SQL for database querying and Tableau for data visualization and analysis.